MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 > Mesh Toolkit versions older than 23.15 are officially deprecated.

 > [!IMPORTANT]
 > We will not longer be publishing Mesh Toolkit (Preview) versions following the 5.2405.X version release.
 This means that starting with 5.2406.X there will no longer be (Preview) toolkit.
+This change is also applied to the Microsoft Mesh application: the Preview version of the Microsoft Mesh application is deprecated and will no longer be released.

 | Mesh offering/package      | Version  | Date released |
 |----------------------------|----------|---------------|